moj-analytical-services/writing_functions_in_r/README.md

-This section builds on material covered in the [Intro R Training](https://github.com/moj-analytical-services/IntroRTraining) course and makes use of the `dplyr` package, which is a commonly used R package for data manipulation.
+This section builds on material covered in the [Intro R Training](https://github.com/moj-analytical-services/IntroRTraining) course and makes use of the {dplyr} package, which is a commonly used R package for data manipulation.
 In the following examples we’ll see how user-defined functions can be used to help with cleaning, summarising, and plotting data.
 The data we’ll use is from the Criminal Justice